-This course is concurrent with PTM213 Preaching & Proclamation Practicum.
+Formerly, this course is a connected practicum with PTM213 Preaching & Proclamation Practicum.

 Biblical Studies

 BIB 101 Interpreting & Understanding the Bible

 This course introduces the student to basic skills and concepts in biblical interpretation.
 It introduces the student to grammatical and historical principles, methods, rules, and skills of interpretation.
 Although the course introduces several concepts, it concentrates on inductive Bible study.